aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    package registries (including private ones), such as CodeArtifact repositories, etc.

-1. A Lambda function then picks up messages from the SQS queue and prepares the artifacts consumed by the front-end application, stored in a dedicated S3 bucket using the following key format:
+1. **Ingestion:** A Lambda function then picks up messages from the SQS queue and prepares the artifacts consumed by the front-end application, stored in a dedicated S3 bucket using the following key format:
    `assemblies/${assembly.name}/v${assembly.version}/assembly.json`

    This function validates the contents of the `assembly` to ensure the message